As a boy Ebeneezer Scrooge was reading generously—so can we. Come along as we launch into 2021 with a new reading roundup column.

 Do you have creativity rituals?
 What rituals sparked your creativity as a child?
 How does ritual foster creativity?
 Discuss “Spin: Taking Your Creativity to the Nth Degree” by Claire Burge with us in our book club.

 How do you get off your book-writing plateau?
-It might involve a knife and sponge.
+It might involve a knife and sponge to spur your beginnings.

 Tea goes with writing, writing starts with poetry.
 It’s a like a triangle with tea at the top, the left corner as poetry, and the right corner as my regular writing.
 Megan Willome, on tea and poetry,